Moustafa-youssef-linux/Restaurant_demo/README.md

 **First**

-There are two branches main and test.You can consider main branch for getting the last stable version.
+There are two branches main and test.You can consider TEST branch for getting the last stable version.

 ############################################################################################################################
 ###################################### Application Info ####################################################################